Quick Answer

 How early should I open bookings?
 September is the latest.
 Many corporate groups book in August.

 Should I discount to win parties?
 No. Use added value instead of price cuts.
+Our guide on how to run successful pub events covers pricing models that protect your margins.

-If you'd rather copy a proven system than figure it out alone, these are the most requested pub marketing pages.
+If you'd rather copy a proven system than figure it out alone, see how we work with pubs like yours.

 Peter Pitcher